 These rules implement Lake Oswego Charter Chapter IV Section 14(A), which requires adoption of rules to govern Council proceedings.

+a.
 Regular Meetings: The Council shall hold a regular meeting at least twice per month.
-The regular meeting shall be held on the first and third Tuesdays of each month at 6:30 P.M. in the City Council Chambers, unless the Council cancels or reschedules the meeting.
+The regular meeting shall be held on the first and third Tuesdays of each month no later than 6:30 P.M. in the City Council Chambers, unless the Council cancels or reschedules the meeting.
 If the regular meeting falls on a legal holiday, the meeting shall be convened at the same time and place on the next regular business day.
 Notice of a regular meeting shall be given by:

-- Providing the agenda and supporting material to members of the press who request notice; and
+iii.
+Providing the agenda and supporting material to members of the news media who request notice; and

 [Charter Chapter IV Section 14(A); LOC 12.050.]

 b.
 Special Meetings: Special Meetings may be called by the Mayor or three or more Councilors.
 At least 24 hours written or verbal notice must be provided to the Council and to members of the news media and the public who have requested notice.
 [Charter Chapter IV Section 14(A).]

 c.
 Emergency Meetings: In the case of an actual emergency, an emergency meeting may be called by common consent of all available Councilors upon such notice as is appropriate to the circumstances.
 The minutes of the emergency meeting shall describe the emergency justifying less than 24 hours notice.
 [Charter Chapter IV Section 14(A).]

 d.
 Executive Sessions: An executive session (a meeting closed to the public) may be held in accordance with the Public Meetings Law.
 The Mayor may call any regular, special or emergency meeting into executive session by citing the specific provision of ORS 192.660 which authorizes the session.
 Executive Sessions may also be separately scheduled pursuant to the requirements for special meetings.